Ed-Fi-Alliance-OSS/Ed-Fi-Admin-Console/docs/testing/README.md

 Keycloak is a third-party, open source, application that serves as an Open ID Connect compatible _identity provider_ (IdP).
 Admin Console users will authenticate with Keycloak, receiving a JSON Web Token (JWT) on successful sign-in.
+Admin API also has a legacy, internal, authentication system.
+That system is being kept for backwards compatibility with automation scripts that work directly with the Admin API.
+Admin Console 1.0 _requires_ use of Keycloak for authentication.

+> [!NOTE]
+> This test strategy will only cover the integration points between the Ed-Fi
+> system and Keycloak; for example, we will not perform detailed functional or
+> usability testing of Keycloak.

-All requests to Admin API must include this token; the application will claims in the  token to determine if the requesting client application has permission to access the application (client authorization) and permission to access the given endpoint (resource authorization).
+All requests to Admin API must include this token; the application inspects claims in the token to determine if the requesting client application has permission to access the application (client authorization) and permission to access the given endpoint (resource authorization).

+##### Client Authorization

 Client authorization requires both a valid token, and that token must have an appropriate _role_ as a claim.
 In the JWT, this claim will be represented by